 If people are not laughing at your goals, your goals are too small.

-Knowing your why gives you ability to invest in a way that I aligned to you.
 If you’re looking for a more secure future or retirement, then you can align your strategy towards capital gains.
 If your why is more centered around passive income to leave your 9-5 job then you can look towards higher yielding properties and therefore different suburbs or cities.
 These are vital questions that can only be answered once you understand your purpose.
-What is it that the money would do for your world and the people in it?
+What is it that the money would do for you and the people in your corner?
 Get completely clear on that, write it down and then make it happen.
 Robin Sharma said that “if people are not laughing at your goals, your goals are too small”.
 So don’t sell yourself short.